Tips Bulletin

 How to Use Neem Oil for Stink Bugs

 Methods of neem oil pest control vary depending on the size of the problem area and the density of the insect pest population.
-One treatment may be more appropriate to kill stink bug infestations in a single indoor plant or group of houseplants, while another is better suited for spraying a large area like a copse of citrus trees.
+One stink bug treatment may be more appropriate to kill stink bug infestations in a single indoor plant or group of houseplants, while another is better suited for spraying a large area like a copse of citrus trees.

 The active compound in neem oil, Azadirachtin, works for about three weeks, so whichever method you choose, plan to reapply regularly.

-Stink Bug Control with Neem Oil Spray
+Stink Bug Control With Neem Oil Spray

 Make a cost-efficient stink bug spray using pure cold pressed neem oil.
 Mix 32 ounces of water with two teaspoons of neem oil.
 Load the resulting liquid into a spray bottle.